aroberge/ideas/ideas/examples/function_simplest_readme.rst

 using our import hook.

-Once we're done with replacing all ``function`` tokens by ``lambda``, we convert the tokens back into a string by calling ``untokenize``.
+Once we're done with replacing all ``function`` tokens by ``lambda``, we convert the tokens back into a string by calling our utility function ``untokenize`` on line 19.

-Finally, to make our code easier to understand, we use the same name, ``transform_source`` that is used as a keyword argument for ``import_hook.create_hook`` for our own code.
+Finally, to make our code easier to understand, on line 10 we use the same name, ``transform_source`` that is used as a keyword argument for ``import_hook.create_hook`` on line 24.
 All of our examples follow this convention.